WWTO-TV

-WWTO-TV (channel 35) is a religious television station licensed to Naperville, Illinois, United States, serving as the Chicago area outlet for the Trinity Broadcasting Network (TBN).
-It is sister to Plano-licensed TBN Inspire station WLPD-CD (channel 30).
+WWTO-TV (channel 35) is a religious television station licensed to Naperville, Illinois, United States, serving the Chicago area.
+It is owned by the Trinity Broadcasting Network (TBN) alongside TBN Inspire station WLPD-CD (channel 30).
 Through a channel sharing agreement, the two stations transmit using WLPD-CD's spectrum from an antenna atop the John Hancock Center.

 Although WWTO-TV is licensed as a full-power station, it shares spectrum with WLPD-CD, whose low-power signal only covers the immediate Chicago area.
 Therefore, WWTO-TV relies on cable carriage to reach the entire market.

 History

 The first station to broadcast on UHF channel 35 licensed to LaSalle went on the air on November 7, 1957, as WEEQ, a satellite station of WEEK-TV in Peoria.
 WEEK and WEEQ were acquired by a company related to Kerr-McGee, but sold off after Senator Robert S. Kerr's death.
 The sale, approved by the Federal Communications Commission on July 13, 1966, was for $3,088,650 ($ adjusted for inflation) and transferred the stations to Mid-America Television Co., owned by Kansas City Southern Industries.
-The station still appeared in the 1973 Broadcasting Yearbook but not the 1974 edition.
+KCS shut down WEEQ-TV on August 12, 1972, citing increased cable penetration and an increase in WEEK-TV's signal strength.